 The original Toy Story got this reaction when we get to meet Sid, who tortures and mutilates toys, though that's nothing compared to Toy Story 3.
 Much of the humor is over young heads, and a lot of kids get frightened and often even leaving during the Monkey Scene (A few theorized the 11-year Sequel Gap helped Pixar aim for a Darker and Edgier route).

 "WHERE'S YOUR KID NOW, SHERIFF?"
-These five words start up the scariest scene in the film, the incinerator scene.
+These five words start up the scariest and most horrific scene in the film, the incinerator scene.

 According to Word of God, Ralph Bakshi said that in an interview he had kids in mind when making the film Wizards; the film itself contains a lot of family unfriendly content such as swearing, graphic violence, innuendo, and partial nudity.
 The German version of the film has a 16+ rating.